 Download

-- Have an idea for the FreeDV or Codec 2 developers?
+- Have an idea for the FreeDV team?
 Please answer the questions in the FreeDV Feature Request Form, and submit via a GitHub Issue.
+Note – incomplete or ad-hoc feature requests will not be considered.

 Getting Help